 On 6 November 1975, King Hassan asked for volunteers to cross into the Spanish Sahara.
 Some 350,000 civilians were reported as being involved in the "Green March".

-In 1975, Spain agreed to decolonize the territory of Western Sahara and cede its control to Morocco and Mauritania, leading to a guerrilla war.
+In 1975, after Spain agreed to decolonise Western Sahara and cede its control to Morocco and Mauritania, a guerrilla war broke out between those powers and local inhabitants.

-In 1976, the Western Sahara War began, with the Polisario Front battling both Morocco and Mauritania.
+The Western Sahara War saw the Polisario Front battling both Morocco and Mauritania beginning in 1976.

 In 1979, Mauritania relinquished its claim to the area of Western Sahara, but the war continued.

-In 1980, the Majorelle botanical garden in Marrakech was bought by fashion designer Yves Saint-Laurent and Pierre Bergé.
+In 1980, the Majorelle botanical garden in Marrakech was purchased by fashion designer Yves Saint-Laurent and Pierre Bergé, becoming a popular tourist attraction.

-In 1982, the African Union (then the Organisation of African Unity) admitted the Sahrawi Arab Democratic Republic without a referendum.
+In 1982, the African Union admitted the Sahrawi Arab Democratic Republic.

 In 1982, the first national festival of cinema was held in Rabat.